 docker compose logs -f open-webuiWait until you see the server is ready on port 8080.
 Then open:

 http://your-server-ip:3000The first user to register becomes the admin.
-Create your account immediately.
+Create your account right away.

-Open WebUI lets you pull models directly from the interface.
-But the fastest way is via command line:
+Open WebUI lets you pull models directly from the interface, but the command line is faster:

 bash

-docker exec -it ollama ollama pull llama3.1:8bThis downloads the Llama 3.1 8B model (around 4.7 GB).
-Other popular models to try:
+docker exec -it ollama ollama pull llama3.1:8bThis downloads Llama 3.1 8B (around 4.7 GB).
+A few other popular models worth trying:

 bash